niklasvincent/nlindblad.github.io/_posts/2015-07-30-website-re-design-retrospective.md

 ## Timeline on the about page

-As my career has progressed, I decided to make a [visual timeline](/about.html#timeline) (based on [this example](https://codepen.io/P233/pen/lGewF)) instead of writing everything out in paragraphs.
+As my career has progressed, I decided to make a [visual timeline](/about.html#timeline) (based on <a href="https://codepen.io/P233/pen/lGewF" data-proofer-ignore>this example</a>) instead of writing everything out in paragraphs.

 ## Future changes